neurodatascience/QLS612-Overview/setup/mac.md

    `Shell command: Install 'code' command in PATH`.
    Select the highlighted entry.
    A notification box should appear in the bottom-right corner indicating that the command was installed successfully.
-1. Type `Cmd+Shift+P` again and then enter `Extensions: Install extensions` into the command palette.
-   Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads `Extensions: Install extensions`).
-1. A new panel should appear on the left-hand side of the screen with a search bar.
+1. Open the Extension side panel by pressing `Cmd+Shift+X`.
-   Search for each of the following extensions and press `Install` for the first entry that appears.
+   In the search bar at the top of this panel search for each of the following extensions and press `Install` for the first entry that appears.

 {% include vs-code-extensions.html %}